 As shown in the accompanying financial statements, the Company has incurred operating losses since inception.
-In addition, the Company has a net capital deficiency and working capital deficit of \$100,805 at March 31, 2009.
+In addition, the Company has a net capital deficiency and working capital deficit of \$126,564 at September 30, 2009.
 These factors may indicate that the Company will be unable to continue as a going concern.

 The Company's ability to continue as a going concern is dependent upon its ability to generate sufficient cash flow to meet obligations on a timely basis and ultimately to attain profitability.
-However, management plans, in the near-term, to (1) restructure debt and (2) increase ownership equity in order to address the matters described above.
+To do this, the Company is seeking a strategic opportunity, which to date has not been identified.
+However, management plans, in the near-term, to (1) restructure debt and (2) increase ownership equity in order to increase working capital.
 There is, of course, no assurance that management will be successful in those efforts.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.